stat545ubc-2022/mda-uyangaganbat/UyangaGanbatMDA1.md

 My research questions:

-1. I want to know if number of units is correlated with number of storeys.
+1. How many buildings have below 50 units and above 50 units?
-2. After creating a new variable that categorizes the number of storeys, I want to know how which category has more exterior fire escapes.
+2. I want to know if number of units is correlated with number of storeys.
-3. I want to create a 2x2 table with the building number of exterior fire escape and emergency power to to find out what proportion of the buildings have both emergency power and exterior fire escape.
+3. After creating a new variable that categorizes the number of storeys, I want to know how which category has more exterior fire escapes.
-4. After categorizing the number of units into 2 categories, if it’s correlated with number of storeys.
+4. I want to create a 2x2 table with the building number of exterior fire escape and emergency power to to find out what proportion of the buildings have both emergency power and exterior fire escape.

 # Task 4: Process and summarize your data (13 points)